MonadError: Handling Errors Gracefully

 The Solution: raiseError and handleErrorWith

-MonadError extends Monad with two fundamental operations that formalise the "try-catch" pattern in a purely functional way:
+MonadError extends Monad with two operations that turn try/catch inside out.

-2. handleErrorWith(fa, handler) -- Inspects a potential failure and provides a fallback computation.
+2. handleErrorWith(fa, handler) inspects a failure and provides a fallback computation.

 raiseError("config not found")